Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 kdeconnect-ios/AppSettingViewController.m:27:9: 'IASKPSTitleValueSpecifierViewCell.h' file not found
 ```

-This may be an update of one dependency, just remove this import line:
+This may be an update of one dependency; remove this import line:

 ```
 #import "IASKPSTitleValueSpecifierViewCell.h"